Hesketh Hesketh-Prichard: Training snipers

 His friend George Gray, himself a champion shooter, told him that he had reduced sniping casualties from five a week per battalion to forty-four in three months in sixty battalions; by his reckoning, this meant that Hesketh-Prichard had saved over 3,500 lives.
 He was promoted to major in November 1916.
 By this time in the war, his contributions to sniping had been such that the former German superiority in the practice had now been reversed.

 Later war years

 Hesketh-Prichard was taken ill with an undetermined infection in late 1917 and was granted leave.
 His health remained poor for the rest of his life, and he spent much of it convalescing.
 It was during this period of leave that he learned that he had been awarded the Distinguished Service Order, for his work with the First Army School of Sniping, Observation, and Scouting.
 For his wartime work with the Portuguese Expeditionary Corps, he was appointed a Commander of the Military Order of Avis.

-He continued to write and hunt when his health permitted him.
-In 1920, he wrote his account of his war time activities in the critically acclaimed Sniping in France, which is still referenced by modern authors on the subject.
-The following year he wrote Sport in Wildest Britain, in which he shared his experiences of bird shooting, particularly in the Outer Hebrides.
+In 1920, he wrote his account of his wartime activities: the critically acclaimed Sniping in France, which is still referred to by modern authors on the subject.